Subtle job interview red flags that employers notice

 Seasoned job interviewers can tell a top performer from a weaker candidate just by listening to the way that they describe their past accomplishments.
 Even if your achievements sound impressive, there are hidden cues in your choice of words that can undermine your chances.

-Here are two things that expert people screeners will be on the lookout for that can signal an unfit hire.
+Here are some things that recruiters and hiring managers will be on the lookout for that can be deal breakers in your job interview.

 Your verb tenses.
 Mark Murphy, author of Hiring for Attitude, and CEO of Leadership IQ, conducted a study tracking 20,000 new hires that revealed high performing employees speak in the past tense 40 per cent more often than low performers.

 Murphy explained to the American Management Association (AMA), “When you ask high performers to tell you about a past experience, they’re 40% more likely than low performers to answer using past tense verbs.
 That’s because high performers actually have the experience to recount and they’re not afraid to reveal their attitude to you.”

 Low performers, meanwhile, use the present tense 120 times more often, and are 70% more likely to use the future tense.

 So, a high performer will tell you what they “did” rather than what they are “doing” or “will do.”

 For your next job interview, remember what you’ve accomplished in the past, think about how it can be related to your interviewer’s business, and explain how you did it and what the results were.
 Employers like concrete, relevant examples from your past.
 Talking about works-in-progress or what you plan to do next is less impressive.